Ski day trips from Munich for those who don’t own a car

 With BeeZero you can try a hydrogen-powered car.
 The company cooperates with the smaller ski-resorts in the Bavarian Prealps.
 They offer 1 free adult day ski ticket for Brauneck-Bergbahn (22 km of slopes) or Bergbahnen Spitzingsee (20 km of slopes).

 It takes about an hour to get there.
-The resorts are perfect for beginners and kids, but with right conditions also experienced skiers can have some good time there.
+The resorts are perfect for beginners and kids, but with the right conditions also experienced skiers can have some good time there.
 However, the relatively low altitude makes the snow cover vulnerable.

 Several bus companies offer day packages to Austrian ski resorts.
 Reasonable prices are their biggest seller.
 We aren’t huge fans of bus rides though.